 The facts about invisible diseases and those who struggle with them are alarming.
 For example, 96% of people with chronic medical conditions live with an invisible illness.
 Luckily, not everyone who suffers has to alter their life.
 In fact, that is one of the reasons why their illness is so hidden.
 They appear to be living a happy, healthy life, and unless they speak up, which many don’t do, and their illness goes undetected by those around them.
 Numerous individuals who live with a hidden physical illness or invisible mental challenge, are still able to enjoy the activities they love.
 They are able to be active, participate in sports, hobbies, and social engagements.
 However, for many, it’s a struggle simply to get through the day.
 No two days are the same, which makes living with the invisible illness even more of a challenge.

-The Invisible Disabilities Association, founded in 2014, has dedicated an entire week in October to raising awareness for invisible disabilities and illnesses.
+The Invisible Disabilities Association, founded in 1996, has dedicated an entire week in October to raising awareness for invisible disabilities and illnesses.
 They offer education, encouragement, advocacy and support to those who suffer from invisible illnesses and for the people who love them and want to help.
 Donations and proceeds from the week help the Invisible Disabilities Association continue their outreach and awareness to help erase the stigma and shame of those diseases under the umbrella term of invisible illness.
 The more awareness and education that is made about invisible diseases, the easier life will be for those who battle through life every day with their disease.
 By talking about invisible diseases, they will become less hidden, empowering them to take better care of their physical and mental wellbeing, and seek help when needed.

 Although it can be difficult, learning self-care and increasing one’s body awareness is one of the most effective treatments.
 Individuals suffering from an invisible illness can develop a better awareness of their body and how it feels by improving their ability to recognize and manage pain and fatigue.
 By collecting systematic data on their daily life experience, often referred to a “pain tracking,” patients can learn what helps and what hurts and devise strategies to improve.
 Pain tracking is an approach that helps compile individualized information that allows patients to increase control over their condition and their life.